1922–23 League of Ireland

 The 1922–23 League of Ireland was the second season of the League of Ireland.
 It started on 16 September 1922 and ended in March 1923.

 St James's Gate were the defending champions.

 Changes from 1921–22

+After being founded as the Football League of Ireland, the league was renamed the Free State League at the end of the competition's first season.

 Team changes

 Despite finishing in sixth and eighth place the previous season, Frankfort and YMCA were not re-elected.

 Six new teams were elected, extending the League to twelve teams: Athlone Town, Midland Athletic, Pioneers, Rathmines Athletic, Shelbourne United and Shamrock Rovers.
 Athlone Town became the first team from outside Dublin to compete in the League.